skywolf829/APMGSRN/README.md

 # AMGSRN

 This repo contains code for adaptive multi-grid scene representation network (AMGSRN), an ensemble training routine for large-scale data, and a neural volume renderer.
-Materials are prepared for submission to VIS2023 for our paper titled "Adaptive Multi-Grid Scene Representation Networks for Large-Scale Data Visualization", submitted on March 31, 2023.
+Materials are prepared for submission to VIS2023 for our paper titled "Adaptive Multi-Grid Scene Representation Networks for Large-Scale Data Visualization", submission ID 1036, submitted on March 31, 2023.
 Included is all code used to train networks giving performance metrics shown in our submitted manuscript.

 ## Installation